Feyerabend/vm/basal0/TINY.md

 Peoples Computer Company, Sept.
 1975, p.
 15.

-This was a nice twist, even if the memory footprint of the BASIC overall shouldn't exceed 4k byte (not unusual at the time for implementations of BASIC), it was to be implemented/run in two steps: 1) translate from BASIC statements to an abstract machine, and then 2) from this machine into the code for the actual processor itself.
+This was a nice twist, even if the memory footprint of the BASIC overall shouldn't exceed 4k byte[^4k], it was to be implemented/run in two steps:
+1) translate from BASIC statements to an abstract machine, and then
+2) from this machine into the code for the actual processor itself.
 But it admittedly could be done either through compilation, or interpretation.

 The specification then list the program for Tiny BASIC in an IL-language (interpretive language) in just 129 lines.
 Allison's implementation uses